 On October 26, 2016, 52 of Petroamazonas' former employees initiated an action in the court of first instance in Quito seeking total compensation from Petroamazonas of approximately U.S.\$2.7 million on the following grounds: (i) 12-months' severance pay in accordance with Article 233 of the Código de Trabajo (the "Labor Code") for wrongful termination in the context of an effective collective bargaining; and (ii) bonus compensation in accordance with the provisions set forth in the State-Owned Enterprises Law.
 Petroamazonas does not believe these plaintiffs are entitled to severance on the grounds that they were not party to a collective bargaining agreement with Petroamazonas, as required under applicable law.
 Further, Petroamazonas believes that claim for bonus compensation is meritless as bonus compensation is subject to goal compliance.
-After the hearing took place on June 31, 2017, the judge ruled in favor of Petroamazonas.
-Former employees appealed the ruling and following a hearing on September 1, 2017, the court ruled in favor of Petroamazonas again.
-On September 20, 2017, former employees appealed to the National Court.
-Their request was dismissed on October 23, 2017.
+Petroamazonas submitted its reply to this complaint and a court hearing has not yet been set.

-On February 2, 2017, 14 of Petroamazonas' former employees initiated an action in the court of first instance in Quito seeking total compensation from Petroamazonas of approximately U.S.\$500,000 for: (i) 12-months' severance pay in accordance with Article 233 of the Labor Code for wrongful termination in the context of an effective collective bargaining; and (ii) bonus compensation in accordance with the provisions set forth in the State-Owned Enterprises Law.
-Petroamazonas does not believe these plaintiffs are entitled to severance on the grounds that they were not a party to a collective bargaining agreement with Petroamazonas, as required under applicable law, and bonus compensation is subject to meeting certain goals.
-After the hearing took place on August 10, 2017, the judge ruled partially in favor of some of the former employees.
-On October 20, 2017, both Petroamazonas and the former employees appealed the decision.
-The process was assigned for resolution to the Provincial Court on October 19, 2017.
+On February 2, 2017, 14 of Petroamazonas' former employees initiated an action in the court of first instance in Quito seeking total compensation from Petroamazonas of approximately U.S.\$500,000 on the following grounds: (i) 12-months' severance pay in accordance with Article 233 of the Labor Code for wrongful termination in the context of an effective collective bargaining; and (ii) bonus compensation in accordance with the provisions set forth in the State-Owned Enterprises Law.
+Petroamazonas does not believe these plaintiffs are entitled to severance on the grounds that they were no party to a collective bargaining agreement with Petroamazonas, as required under applicable law.
+Further, Petroamazonas believes that claim for bonus compensation is meritless as bonus compensations are subject goal compliance.
+Petroamazonas submitted its reply to this complaint and a court hearing has not yet been set.